Do you want to join UNICEF as our volunteer?

 - Disaster Risk Reduction: Support for various disaster preparedness training activities and simulation exercises in schools.

-- School without violence: to be an active member of society in reducing violence against children.
+- A school without violence: to support “Tumar” campaign, to be an active member of society in reducing violence against children.

 - Safe crossing: mobilizing government support and private sector involvement.